oeb25/msc-thesis/full.md

 > \end{aligned}
 > $$

-A common operation on folding trees is transforming an existing tree into a new one with a desired place folded.
+A typical operation on folding trees is transforming an existing tree into a new one with a desired place folded.
 To do so, a sequence of foldings and unfoldings must be performed to arrive at the desired tree.
-We call this operation _requires_ and use the notation $\T \requires \rho$ to say that we want the tree $\T$ but with the minimal number of foldings and unfoldings performed to have $\rho$ be folded.
+We call this operation _requires_ and use the notation $\T \requires \rho$ to say that we want the tree $\T$ but with minimal foldings and unfoldings performed to have $\rho$ folded.